top of page

 Ornithine Transcarbamylase (OTC) Deficiency

 OTC is no longer a silent killer.
-Once identified, it is treatable.
+Once identified, it can be treated.

 treeO.png